TimUnderhay/ngx-panzoom/README.md

 # ng2-panzoom

 An Angular directive for panning and zooming an element or elements using the mouse and mousewheel.
 Provides basic support for touchscreens, though it can still do with improvement.
 It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
-Many thanks go out to Martin Vindahl Olsen having written it, and for his blessing in this undertaking.
+Many thanks go out to Martin Vindahl Olsen for having written it, and for his blessing in this undertaking.

 It is built with Angular CLI 6.2.9 library support, so it may or may not work with Angular versions earlier than this, so please excuse the 'ng2' moniker.
 To be honest, I only test the library with Angular 6.
 Reports on compatibility with other Angular versions are welcome.